 But the fruits and vegetables that you grow yourself can be as fresh as you want them to be, and you can even eat an apple while it's still on the apple tree if you want to!

 Even if you have a really small yard (or no yard at all) there are still a lot of foods that you can grow at home.
-(I've even seen where people living in apartments have lettuce growing on their living room walls sideways using hydroponics, so anything is possible if you have a strong enough desire to grow your own food!)
+(I've even seen where people living in small apartments have lettuce growing on their living room walls sideways using hydroponics, so anything is possible if you have a strong enough desire to grow your own food.)

 Now-a-days there are very few fruits and vegetables that you can't find at the grocery store all year long.